-Performance Lab Stim is our number one caffeine supplement recommendation, and for good reason.
-First off, the capsules are vegan friendly and are made from prebiotic fiber, which help to support a healthy digestive system.
+Performance Lab Stim is our number one caffeine supplement recommendation.
+The capsules are vegan friendly and are made from prebiotic fiber, which help to support a healthy digestive system.
 Performance Lab also includes L-theanine along side caffeine in the scientifically proven 2:1 ratio to enhance energy and focus, while minimizing jittery side effects.

-Natrol is a company that has been around for nearly half a century.
 Natrol’s caffeine supplement is vegetarian friendly and helps to boost your body’s natural energy through a caffeine surge.
-This jumpstarts your body’s natural energy production and improves your focus and mental acuity.
 It can also delay the onset of fatigue when you’re exhausted.
-The stimulation to your body’s central nervous system allows it to power through those afternoon slumps.

-The company utilizes a scientific advisory board.
-All of them are Ph.D. holders in various fields, including neuroscience, psychiatry, and other areas.
+The company utilizes a scientific advisory board that all have a Ph.D. in various fields, including neuroscience, psychiatry, and other areas.
 This ensures that everything the company does is based on science and created through scientific approach and study.

 Nutricost caffeine pills are gluten free and non-GMO.
 They comply with GMP (Good Manufacturing Practice standards while being packaged and manufactured in an FDA registered facility.
 They are third party tested for quality and purity and backed by a guarantee.